abdusabri/bit-docs/content/docs/quick-start.md

 title: Quick Start
 permalink: docs/quick-start.html
 layout: docs
-category: Getting Started
+category: Home
-next: installing-bit.html
+next: what-is-bit.html
 ---

-Learn the basics of working with Bit in your own projects.
+Learn the basics of working with Bit to share your components and collaborate with your team.

+In this tutorial, we'll go though the basics of how to use Bit in order to make components reusable.
+When done, you will have a component collection to use in all your projects, and share with your team or the community.

-To start, choose an existing repository containing components or modules you’d like to share in other projects.
-We’ll learn how to use Bit to make these components available to use and even develop from other repositories.
+To begin, choose an existing repository containing components you’d like to share and reuse.

-You can also use one of our [example projects](/docs/quick-start.html#example-projects), but we recommend starting with your own code.
+You can also use one of our [example projects](/docs/example-projects.html), but we recommend starting with your own code.

-When done, you will have a collection of the components and modules shared from the project ready to share with your team.
+Let’s get started.

 ### Install bit